milad-zai/chrome-ai-audio-transcription/README.md

 This project is a Chrome browser extension that uses AI to transcribe audio from any active tab in real-time.
 The project consists of two main parts:

 - **Chrome Extension (Client):** A Chrome extension built with React that captures audio from the active browser tab.
-- **Backend Server:** A server that integrates with Deepgram’s API to process and transcribe the captured audio in real-time.
+- **Backend Server:** A server built with Node.js that integrates with Deepgram’s API to process and transcribe the captured audio in real-time.

 ![Screenshot](https://github.com/milad-zai/chrome-ai-audio-transcription/blob/main/client/public/screenshot.PNG)